 Erika has been building things for as long as she can remember -- first with Crystal Climbers and now through technology or a good old-fashioned handshake.
 She has spent the last 20+ years in positions ranging from Santa's Helper to pink-slip wielding acquisition manager to corporate spy.
 Somewhere in the midst of all that Plate & Pitchfork began as a summer project and a decade later, Erika is still building.
 Plate & Pitchfork has allowed her to hone a funky blend of culinary, technology and marketing expertise, while developing a keen awareness and understanding of the issues facing both the culinary & agricultural communities.
 She puts these skills to the test every day as she builds Plate & Pitchfork from a simple farm dinner series to an organization that brings complex issues to the fore so that together, as a community, we can create a healthy, economically viable and delicious place to live.

-In March 2020 Erika's much-needed voice and strong organizational style led her to the forefront of the grassroots movement of chefs, restaurant & bar owners, operators, employees and other industry supporters working to secure vital protections for the nation’s 500,000 independent restaurants and more than 11 million employees during the COVID-19 pandemic first as a volunteer and now as the Executive Director of the Independent Restaurant Coalition and an advisor to the Oregon Independent Restaurant Alliance.
-The Plate & Pitchfork Crew
+In March 2020 Erika found herself at the forefront of the grassroots movement of chefs, restaurant & bar owners, operators, employees and other industry supporters working to secure vital protections for the nation’s 500,000 independent restaurants and more than 11 million employees during the COVID-19 pandemic first as a volunteer and now as the Executive Director of the Independent Restaurant Coalition and an advisor to the Oregon Independent Restaurant Alliance.
+Photographers

 The photos and video you see on this site and in our various promotions come from Erika and a number of talented individuals who have graciously spent time with us in the field.
 Learn more about these terrific photographers by following the links below.Josh Chang